saleor/storefront/README.md

 ### Configuration

-Instructions how to configure the application (e.g. change the graphql API URL) can be found [here](apps/storefront/docs/configuration.md).
+Instructions how to configure the application (e.g. change the GraphQL API URL) can be found [here](apps/storefront/docs/configuration.md).

 ### Build